 The California Emergency Services Act (ESA), section 8607 and the SEMS [section 8607.2 (4)(f)] regulations require After Action reporting from involved State and local agencies within 120 days after each declared disaster.
+Tribal governments are not required by law to comply with SEMS; Tribal governments may, if they choose, follow SEMS.

 SEMS regulations require an After Action Report (AAR) for all declared emergencies.
 This requirement applies only to state agencies and local government agencies seeking reimbursement from the State for personnel-related response costs.
 The SEMS regulations do not specify corrective actions (CA), although the SEMS Guidelines do address "areas for improvement."
 The SEMS statute and implementing regulations are written broadly enough to encompass AARs and NIMS requirements for corrective actions without any additional regulatory changes.
 The SEMS Guidelines serve as the primary resource for after action reports and corrective actions to assist those organizations in carrying out the SEMS regulations.